fkie-cad/Logprep/doc/source/user_manual/configuration/logprep.rst

 true/false

-Defines if the metrics should count continuously or if they should be reset after every period.
+Defines if the metrics should count continuously (true) or if they should be reset after every period (false).
 It is enabled by default.

 aggregate_processes